French Breakfast Puffs

 - In a small bowl, beat shortening, 1/2 cup sugar and egg until smooth.
 Combine the flour, baking powder, salt and nutmeg; add to the sugar mixture alternately with milk.

 - Fill greased muffin cups two-thirds full.
-Bake at 350° for 20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan.

 I've been making this recipe for years.
 I usually add nutmeg to both the muffins and the topping.
 They are fantastic!